 Electrolysis is one of the oldest methods of hair removal, yet for certain hair removal tasks, it remains the most effective.
 At Durban Cosmetic Laser Centre, it is most commonly used for smaller areas such as facial hair (chin, eyebrows, upper lip) where precision hair removal is required, or for hair removal where other methods aren’t as efficient, for example on hair lacking pigmentation.
 Hair completely lacking pigmentation can only be permanently removed by electrolysis.

-For larger areas, and areas where the hair contains high enough levels of melanin, we offer state of the art IPL and laser hair removal, giving the Durban Cosmetic Laser Centre customer the unique advantage of having a variety of solutions in one location.
+For larger areas, and areas where the hair contains high enough levels of melanin, we offer state-of-the-art IPL and laser hair removal, giving the Durban Cosmetic Laser Centre customer the unique advantage of having a variety of solutions in one location.
 You can read about all our methods on our hair removal page.
-We are the longest running laser hair removal clinic in KZN, we use highly effective medical grade lasers, and our electrologists has over 30 years of hair removal experience.
+We are the longest-running laser hair removal clinic in KZN, we use highly effective medical grade lasers, and our electrologist has over 30 years of hair removal experience.